jestjs/jest/docs/Webpack.md

 }
 ```

-> Notice that Proxy is enabled in Node 6 by default.
-If you are not on Node 6 yet, make sure you invoke Jest using `node --harmony_proxies node_modules/.bin/jest`.

 If `moduleNameMapper` cannot fulfill your requirements, you can use Jest's [`transform`](Configuration.md#transform-objectstring-pathtotransformer--pathtotransformer-object) config option to specify how assets are transformed.
 For example, a transformer that returns the basename of a file (such that `require('logo.jpg');` returns `'logo'`) can be written as:

 ```js title="fileTransformer.js"